BobaBoard/boba-docs/docs/volunteering/writing/editing-bobadocs-appendix.md

 ![ALTTEXT](/img/volunteer/[FILENAME])
 ```

-## Keeping your repo updated

-As more and more people edit BobaDocs, the main repo will be updated, including changes that your repo doesn't have.
-Not to worry!
-GitHub will prompt you when this occurs.
-All you need to to is click the "Fetch upstream" dropdown on your main repo page, click "Fetch and merge", and GitHub will do the rest.

 ## Looking at the things you made after submitting a pull request

 Did you know that after submitting a pull request, you can check your changes in a built version of the site?
 On the page of your pull request, scroll down until you see the checks, and click the link shown below.